openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 uDMA QSPI generates the following interrupts during the RX operation:

-- Rx channel interrupt: Raised by uDMA core's Rx channel after pushing the last byte of RX_SIZE bytes into core RX FIFO.
+- Rx channel interrupt: Raised by uDMA core's Rx channel after pushing the last byte of RX_SIZE bytes into uDMA core RX FIFO.
-- Tx channel interrupt: Raised by uDMA core's Tx channel after pushing the last byte of TX_SIZE bytes into core TX FIFO.
+- Tx channel interrupt: Raised by uDMA core's Tx channel after pushing the last byte of TX_SIZE bytes into uDMA core TX FIFO.
 - End of transfer interrupt: The uDMA QSPI generate an end of transfer interrupt when it receives a request to do so via SPI_CMD_EOT command.
 Interrupt will be cleared automatically in the next cycle.

 The RX and TX channel interrupts are cleared by the uDMA core if any of the following conditions occur: